carissaeats/carissaeats.github.io/_posts/stories/2020-12-09-irvins-bopomofo.md

   </div>
 </div>

-They’re made with the follow ultra-fresh ingredients, straight from their website:
+They’re made with the following ultra-fresh ingredients, straight from their website:
 1. Salted duck egg yolk, a familiar ingredient commonly used in Asian dishes.
 1. Curry leaves, bringing out the fragrance in our snacks.
 1. Red chili pepper, giving our snacks a slight kick while enhancing the salted egg taste.